 Researching options with a long human-use safety record

-Used in medicine since 1891 — long human-use safety record
+Used in medicine since 1891, with a long human-use safety record

 Studied at low doses for memory and focus